-Payments made under operating leases are recognised in Revenue is recognised when it can be reliably measured profit or loss on a straight-line basis over the term of the straight-line basis.

-payable on borrowings calculated using the effective interest rate method.
-Finance costs comprise interest Other revenues earned by the group are recognised on the payable on borrowings calculated using the effective interest method.
+Payments made under operating leases are recognised in straight-line basis payable on borrowings calculated using the effective interest rate method.
+Finance costs comprise interest interest method.

-from derivatives and listed securities and relates to listed of the expected taxable income for the period, using the tax rates and laws enacted or substantively enacted at the reporting date, and any adjustment of tax payable in respect of previous years.
+tax rates and laws enacted or substantively enacted at the reporting date, and any adjustment of tax payable in respect of previous years.
 Deferred tax is recognised for all taxable temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and their respective tax bases, except to the extent that the deferred tax liability arises from:

-the initial recognition of goodwill; or

-· the initial recognition of an asset or liability in a transaction which is not a business combination; and at the time of the transaction, affects neither accounting profit nor taxable profit/(tax loss).
+- · the initial recognition of goodwill; or - · the initial recognition of an asset or liability in a transaction which is not a business combination; and at the time of the transaction, affects neither accounting profit nor taxable profit/(tax loss).